-If domestic risk-free rate is greater (less) than foreign risk-free rate, $c{t+\tau}^{(\tau)}$ is the (reverse) carry trade excess return of investing in USD funded by foreign currency.
-Lustig, Stathopoulos, and Verdelhan (2013) reveal that the term structure of carry trade risk premia is downward sloping because investment currencies tend to have low local sovereign term premia relative to funding currencies.
-Given that the forward premia component is already known at time t, exchange rate predictability originates from the carry trade risk premia component, which is driven by latent term structure factors.
+and Verdelhan (2013) reveal that the term structure of carry trade risk premia is downward sloping because investment currencies tend to have low local sovereign term premia relative to funding currencies.
+Given that the forward premium component is already known at time t, exchange rate predictability originates from the carry trade risk premium component, which is driven by latent term structure factors.